MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 * **Scenario**: The developer has completed the setup instructions for the `app-complete-auth` NodeJS example.
 However, all bot interactions are failing with a 401 error or failing to reach the local server.
 The bot registration has been configured as UserAssignedMSI and the developer is using an unpaid ngrok account.

-* **Resolution**: Check the ngrok configuration and ensure it is set up correctly.
+* **Resolution**: Check the ngrok configuration and ensure it's set up correctly.
 Also, verify the bot registration settings.
 The bot should be configured as MultiTenant, not UserAssignedMSI.
 Make sure to use the existing app registration option to create the bot using the app registration ID created in the first chapter of the setup instructions.

 * **Source**: [View](https://github.com/officedev/microsoft-teams-samples/issues/670)